mhartz25/blog_hugo/content/posts/books_as_a_service.md

 The books I’d offer up as part of this exercise and the briefest explanation I can give as to why:

-Thinking Fast and Slow by Daniel Kahnaman
+- Thinking Fast and Slow by Daniel Kahnaman
-I find Behavior Economics to be fascinating, we are fallible creatures.
+    - I find Behavior Economics to be fascinating, we are fallible creatures.
-Taleb’s Incerto
+- Taleb’s Incerto
-They’re all good but specifically Fooled by Randomness and The Black Swan offer valuable lessons in cutting through the traps people fall for when dealing with numbers.
+    - They’re all good but specifically Fooled by Randomness and The Black Swan offer valuable lessons in cutting through the traps people fall for when dealing with numbers.
-Range by David Epstein
+- Range by David Epstein
-Breadth vs depth, which is more important
+    - Breadth vs depth, which is more important
-Give and Take by Adam Grant
-Giving is pascal’s wager
+- Salt, Fat, Acid, Heat
+    - fundamentals are important in any domain
-East of Eden by John Steinbeck
+- East of Eden by John Steinbeck
-What I believe it means to be human boiled down to a single word Factfulness by Hans Rosling
+    - What I believe it means to be human boiled down to a single word
+- Factfulness by Hans Rosling
-I think this book is the best lesson on “how to think about data” I’ve encountered
+    - I think this book is the best lesson on “how to think about data” I’ve encountered

 Would love to hear other people’s lists, so feel free to send them my way.